vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 }
 ```

+This will allow us to test permutations & combinations of hashes.

-And we will use the below `Equals` implementation for all examples:
+Additionally, we will use the same `Equals` implementation for the following examples:
 ```c#
 public override bool Equals(object obj)
 {